The German Federal Cartel Office has launched a sector inquiry into user ratings in the

-Internet initiated.
+Internet.
 Research and media reports repeatedly point out that user ratings on the Internet are not authentic in many cases, for example because they were generated by a computer or because the rater received a service in return without this being made transparent. (see this judgment).
-When consumers are led to make false business decisions based on non-authentic reviews
+If consumers are misled into making incorrect business

 In the coming months, the Bundeskartellamt will question numerous operators of Internet portals that display user ratings and/or offer services on user ratings, both verbally and in writing.
 Once the investigation is complete, the results will be presented to the public in a report.